 For more information about the University of Winchester's terms and conditions click here.

-Students study both classic and current literature, allowing them to explore different styles and genres while gaining a critical foundation for their own writing.
+Students mostly study twentieth century and contemporary literature, allowing them to explore different styles and genres while gaining a critical foundation for their own writing.
 Furthermore, students learn about the publishing world, aiming to understand where their work fits in the constantly changing publishing market.
-Students have opportunities to meet agents, editors and other published writers.
+Students have opportunities to meet agents, editors and published writers.

-The structure of the programme enables students to focus on one or more genres (for example, fiction, creative non-fiction, scriptwriting or poetry) during their coursework.
-Throughout the programme, students write their own creative work while reading contemporary and classic literature.
+The structure of the programme enables students to focus on one or more genres (for example, fiction, creative non-fiction, scriptwriting or poetry) during the year.
+Throughout the programme, students write and workshop their own work while reading a range of twentieth century and/or contemporary texts.

-Students begin with a module that focuses on writing fiction alongside a module that explores the term research and what it means for a writer - this forms a creative and critical foundation for their writing.
-Before progressing and selecting an optional genre module,
+Students begin in the first semester with a module that focuses on contemporary fiction alongside a module that explores the term research and what this means for a writer - this forms a creative and critical foundation for their writing for the rest of the programme.
+In the second semester students choose from optional modules as well as exploring the literary market through the Publishing Project which provides readings and workshops with writers, agents and editors.

-Academic staff are professional novelists, scriptwriters, poets and writers of creative non-fiction, as well as musicians, cultural critics and playwrights.
-They are supported by guest writers including novelists Linda Grant and Roma Tearne, alumna and novelist Claire Fuller, literary critic and Guardian reviewer Alex Clarke, T.S.Eliot prize-winning poet Philip Gross, and literary agent Ella Khan.
+The academic staff are professional novelists, scriptwriters, poets and writers of creative non-fiction, as well as cultural critics and playwrights.
+They are supported by guest writers, editors and literary agents.
+This course has long enjoyed a vibrant programme of visiting speakers.

 At the University of Winchester validated programmes may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.
 The University is committed to ensuring that all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used in the programme you are interested in can be found on the course page, by attending an Open Day/Evening, or contacting our teaching staff.